 THIRD-ORDER FRESNEL LENS

 Originally, the lighthouse used 14 oil lamps (burning whale oil and lard oil) with reflectors.
 Later, kerosene was used as fuel.
 The original oil house survived, located adjacent to the tower.
-In 1903, the oil lamps were replaced with a Third-Order Fresnal lens that is still in place today.
+In 1903, the oil lamps were replaced with a Third-Order Fresnel lens that is still in place today.
 This type of lens, reportedly was “state of the art” in the 19th century, and came in six strengths – the First Order being the largest.
 The Amelia Island lighthouse lens has 12 sections, each with a “round convex bulls-eye panel” that provides the bright flash of light as the lens rotates.

-Ms. Helen noted that today the “prism is rotated so the sun doesn’t sit on one prism constantly.”
-She also said with the automated system now, that if the first light goes out, a back-up comes on, and they keep a supply of replacement bulbs.
-(If a bulb is changed and the light still is out, then the Coast Guard would be called to come inspect.
+Ms. Helen noted that in contemporary times the “prism is rotated so the sun doesn’t sit on one prism constantly.”
+She also said with the automated system now, that if the first light goes out, a back-up comes on.
+They also keep a supply of replacement bulbs.
+If a bulb is changed and the light is still out, then the Coast Guard is called to come inspect.